Skip to content

 Shopify money filter versus Braze money filter

-In the event you are inputting a custom attribute (like account_balance), you should always use the money filter to ensure that your decimals are in the proper place, and zeros are not dropped off the end of any numbers:
+In the event you are inputting a custom attribute (like account_balance), you should always use the money filter to put your decimals in the proper place and prevent zeros from dropping off the end of any numbers:

 1